WQAL: Early years

+WJW, owned by William M. O'Neil, Jr., filed paperwork with the Federal Communications Commission (FCC) to construct an FM station on August 11, 1945.
+WJW's application was one of 11 such applications in Cleveland, Elyria and Akron that the FCC ultimately held hearings over due to the commission initially reserving ten channels for use in the area.
+A permit was officially granted to WJW on June 30, 1947, alongside the ten other applicants; WJW-FM was slated to largely repeat the content of WJW for fifteen hours out of their 18-hour broadcast day.

-WQAL took to the air on April 5, 1948, as WJW-FM, an FM adjunct to WJW, owned by William M. O'Neil, Jr. The sign-on was largely coordinated with the beginning of the 1948 season for the Cleveland Indians, as WJW agreed to become the flagship of a statewide radio network.
+WJW-FM took to the air on April 5, 1948: this was largely coordinated with the beginning of the 1948 season for the Cleveland Indians, as WJW agreed to become the flagship of a statewide radio network.
 Due to WJW's contractual obligations with ABC Radio, the majority of games during the season aired solely on the FM station, a problem exacerbated by the team moving the start time for games to earlier in the afternoon in the middle of ABC programming; WJW could only commit to airing half of the schedule.
 The Cleveland Press editorial board was critical of the flagship arrangement but doubted claims from "suspicious fans" that it was "all a plot to sell FM sets".
 Less than 10,000 FM receivers were estimated to be in use in the region when the season began, with an increase in the purchase of FM tuners attributed directly to WJW-FM carrying the games.
 At the end of 1948, WJW-FM was named flagship of the Standard Network, a 14-station statewide service for FM stations.
 While the schedule conflicts were resolved for WJW the following year, WERE took over as Indians radio flagship in 1950.